otaviohrg/Soccer-Field-Segmentation/README.md

 python -m soccer_segmentation train -e resnet18 -d unet --eval-only
 ```

 Loads the checkpoint and runs one evaluation pass on the validation split.
 No training is performed.
-Useful for inspecting a model without touching the held-out test set.

 ### Evaluate on the test set